ricardobecheli/COMPLETE-JAVASCRIPT-COURSE/README.md

 There's a "play" icon at the top of the coding area.

 ## Code Sentences
 The shortest code snippet.
-Like phrases, in English
+Like phrases, in English.
+The computer undesrstands the phrase even if broken into several lines, like one word each line.
+(But who wants such a confused code?).

 Example: console.log("2 important concepts: Code Sentences and Code Blocks");